lf-/blog/src/content/nix-and-haskell.md

 As part of my job working on an [open source logic textbook](https://github.com/lf-/Carnap/tree/nix), I picked up a Haskell codebase that was rather hard to build.
-This was making it harder for new contributors to get started, so I wanted to come up with a better build process.
+This was problematic for new contributors getting started, so I wanted to come up with a better process.
 Further, because of legal requirements for public institutions in BC, I need to be able to host this software in Canada, for which it would be useful to be able to have CI and containerization (where it is directly useful to have an easy to set up build environment).

-The case brought by Nix is that it ensures that regardless of who is building the software, you can ensure the environment where this is done is exactly the same.
-It also makes it fairly easy to produce that environment.
-Finally, it has a package *and binaries* for GHCJS, which is ordinarily quite hard to build and set up.
+The value proposition of Nix is that it ensures that regardless of who is building the software or where it is being built, it is possible to ensure the environment where this is done is exactly the same.
+It also makes it fairly easy for users to set up that environment.
+Finally, it has a package *and binaries* for GHCJS, which provides extraordinary time and effort savings by avoiding the process of setting up dependencies for and compiling GHCJS.

 A lot of the documentation around Nix is styled like programming documentation rather than like packaging documentation, which makes it harder to figure out